 The loft, which can be used as an extra bedroom, study or den, overlooks the living room and adds to the look of spaciousness.
 The kitchen/dining area opens into the living room on the ground floor and features a cathedral ceiling.

-cient great room concept revolving around an open kitchen with bar, dining room and living room with fireplace.
+The two story design from Stonemill Log Homes pictured below has three bedrooms and two baths in 1,768 square feet of living area.
+It features a beautifully efficient great room concept revolving around an open kitchen with bar, dining room and living room with fireplace.
 A covered porch runs the length of the cabin in both the front and rear.

 The ground floor master bedroom has a large walk-in closet and adjacent full bath.
 The option which features one bedroom on the second floor includes a large loft open to the main floor, a big bedroom, full bath and ample closet and storage space.
-The alternative, providing two upper bedrooms, gives you oversized rooms including a large bath and lots of closet space.
-There is plenty of elbow room in this log cabin floor plan!

-stairs, the great room style of the living room with a handsome stone fireplace and cathedral ceiling, opens into the dining area and is separated from the kitchen with a four stool, eat-in kitchen bar.
-Both of the down-
+Pictured below is the Springcrest from Stonemill Log Homes, which encompasses 1,786 square feet and boasts many appealing amenities.
+Downstairs, the great room style of the living room with a handsome stone fireplace and cathedral ceiling, opens into the dining area and is separated from the kitchen with a four stool, eat-in kitchen bar.

-age space.
 Upstairs, the large open loft -- which is ideal as a recreation room or extra bedroom -- overlooks the living room, adding to the airy, spacious look of the overall design.
 The master bedroom has a generous double closet and adjoining full bath.

-Outside, a wraparound porch graces three full sides of the home, with more French doors opening from the din-
+Outside, a wraparound porch graces three full sides of the home, with more French doors opening from the dining room.

-ing room.
 On the upper level, there are three front dormer windows and the back exterior roof line is accentuated with one large dormer.